anrei0000/anrei0000.github.io/_posts/2019-08-07-what-basic-equipment-looks-like.md

 * underwear x2

-2 pairs of synthetic stretchy boxers. 'cos they don't break and keep me happy. cotton works as well
+2 pairs of synthetic stretchy boxers. 'cos they don't break and keep me happy. cotton works as well.
+Also useful if I meet a bear.

 * pants